 Now, y’all know I enjoy a good controversy, and the lawsuit behind the credits of “I’ll Be Home for Christmas” (wherein Buck Ram, whose poem and song of the same name inspired Kim Gannon’s lyrics, had to sue to get his name listed as co-writer) was decidedly not in the Christmas spirit.
 Also, this cover by Carly Simon is rather lovely.

 Music and Lyrics by Jeff Barry, Ellie Greenwich, and Phil Spector (1963)

-So, as the song says, “Don ye now your gay apparel;” and have a merry Christmas, a happy Chanukah, a joy-filled Kwanzaa, or whatever you and yours are celebrating this season.
+So, as the song says, “Don ye now your gay apparel” (or, what I simply refer to as 'clothes'); and have a merry Christmas, a happy Chanukah, a joy-filled Kwanzaa, and whatever else you and yours might be celebrating this season.
 Zei gezunt!

 Christmas Songs by Jewish Artists